bytecodealliance/rfcs/accepted/wasm-gc.md

    1. And port the deferred reference-counting collector to the proposed GC interface (and, presumably, also grow a cycle collector) and manage both `externref`s and `anyref`s with it.
-   2. Remove the deferred reference-counting collector in favor of the either the off-the-shelf, general-purpose GC or the pooling allocator's semi-space copying collector.
+   2. Remove the deferred reference-counting collector in favor of the other GC backends.

 A perhaps-nonobvious implication of option (1) is that cycles between `externref`s and `anyref`s will always leak.
 The `externref` would be rooted in